emmamarichal/googlefonts.github.io/gf-guide/qa.md

 #### Log levels results

 The check results are categorised according to levels of relevance, ranging from ERROR to SKIP.
 The icons are helpers to identify the severity.
 Be calm!
-There-could be many of them.
+There could be many of them.
 Get comfortable with receiving them and embrace them as a way to improve your font.

 - 💔 **ERROR** Is a problem with the program itself, not the fonts.
 For example a bug or a check that requires an internet connection.
 If you get an Error, please give it a quick look to see which case it is.
 If it’s not an internet connection issue, please help us to improve the tool by reporting it in the [issue tracker of the Fontbakery repository](github.com/googlefonts/fontbakery/issues).